Specroza/MediChain/README.md

+This project is developed by Nafiz Al Zawad (github.com/nafizalzawad) and Ananna Ayshi Rozario (github.com/Specroza)

 # MediChain

 MediChain is a Blockchain-based Medical Management System designed to securely manage medical records, patient data, and prescription history with transparency, traceability, and tamper-resistance.